 Each spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent throughout the nation.
 Since the competition began in 1982, more than 650,000 high school students have participated representing all congressional districts.

 I am proud to have the opportunity to select a new student to represent California’s 35th Congressional District, which includes Bloomington, Chino, Montclair, Ontario, Pomona, and portions of Fontana (South of Interstate 210) and Rialto (South of Foothill Boulevard).
-This year’s theme is "Imagine Tomorrow."
 The culmination of the competition will be the year-long display of the winning artwork in the U.S. Capitol Complex.
 You do not need to be an art student to enter or to win.
 There is no fee to enter or participate.

 To enter competition:

 1) Please submit the Student Information & Release Form located below.
-This form must be filled out and received no later than 5:00 PM, Monday March 7th, 2016.
-It can be FAXed to my District Office at (909) 941-1362.
+This form must be filled out and attached to the back of the art, and received no later than 5:00 PM, Friday, April 3, 2020. https://www.house.gov/sites/default/files/uploads/documents/2020-Student-Release-Form-Fillable.pdf

 The Congressional Art Competition is open to all high school students in the 35th District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.